 Fix: Windows Live Mail and Outlook Error 0x800CCC92

-After you’ve successfully logged in or successfully resetted your password run a system file scan (see here)The steps on the link are done on a Windows 10 system but they are the same for Windows 7/Vista and 8.
+Once you’ve successfully logged in or reset your password, run a system file scan (see here).
+The steps mentioned in the link are performed on a Windows 10 system, but they are the same for Windows 7, Vista, and 8.

-Once you get it; re-add your account.
+Once you get it, re-add your account.

-For Outlook: see steps here
+For Outlook, see the steps here.

 I would suggest removing the old account first before re-adding the new one.